danjbrown/websockets-demo/README.md

 npm run server
 ```

-To try it out, just open the static HTML file /client/index.html in multiple browsers and add some messages.
+To try it out, just open the static HTML file /client/index.html directly from the file system in multiple browsers and add some messages.